hotg-ai/rune_vm/README.md

 ### Configure via cmake
 Notable cmake options - for complete list use cmake gui app:
 - RUNE_VM_TFLITE_EXTERNAL - ON if you wish to use external tensorflow binary, e.g. installed via Pod.
 In that case you will have to provide RUNE_VM_INFERENCE_TFLITE_INCLUDE_DIRS and RUNE_VM_INFERENCE_TFLITE_LIBRARIES too.
 OFF if you want tensorflow to be build as part of the project.
 OFF by default;
+- RUNE_VM_BUILD_TESTS - ON if you wish to build rune vm tests.
+ON by default;
 - CMAKE_BUILD_TYPE - set it to either Debug or Release;
 - CMAKE_INSTALL_PREFIX - set to the location you wish the SDK to be installed to.